hvac-io/hvac-io.github.io/_posts/2015-03-11-introducing-virtual-objects.md

 This means that all the existing tools will work just as well with those brand new virtual objects!

-See this capture of our *Analysis* tabs.
+See this capture of our *Analytics* tabs.
 One of these objects is virtual:
 ![img](/images/harmonized/dimentional-virtual.png)

 The same object in the *Timeseries* tab (green line):